Knoblauchpilze/galactic-sovereign/website/README.md

 However some problems arised when trying to activate subdomains.
 This [post from Namecheap](https://www.namecheap.com/support/knowledgebase/article.aspx/9776/2237/how-to-create-a-subdomain-for-my-domain/) indicates that we can't benefit from subdomains when custom DNS servers are used.
 This would be the case in case we use `Route53` as the DNS for our website.

 Fortunately Namecheap also offers such services and also supports IPv6.
 A second approach we followed is described in [this knowledge base](https://www.namecheap.com/support/knowledgebase/article.aspx/434/2237/how-do-i-set-up-host-records-for-a-domain/) article to directly add the A(AAA) record for the server.

-## Certificates

-This is still open and needs to be tackled.